 INSTALLATION ACCESS PROCEDURES

-If you do not have a military ID, you will need to go to the visitor’s gate to get a pass.
+If you do not have a military ID, you will need to go to the Visitor Center to get a pass.
 The Visitor Center for JBLM - Lewis Main and Lewis North is located at Exit 120 off of I-5 near Liberty Gate.
 The hours are 0500 – 2200 daily.
-Phone: 253-967-4794.
+Phone 253-967-4794.

 American Lake Conference Center

-The job fair will take place in the Evergreen Room of the American Lake Conference Center.
+- The job fair will take place in the Evergreen Room.

 FREE parking is available immediately outside of the venue.